 - 450G.
 Molecular Biology (4).
 Prerequisites: BY 322, 373 or permission of the instructor.
 Study of the processes involved in the expression of biological information at the molecular level; lecture and laboratory. - 451G.
 Plant Anatomy (4).
-Prerequisites: BY 373.
+Prerequisite: BY 373.
 Study of the comparative structural organization of the vegetative and reproductive parts of seed plants, from cells to tissues to systems; lecture and laboratory. - 452G.
 Plant Taxonomy (4).
 Prerequisite: BY 322 or 332.
 Survey of plant nomenclature, identification systems, description, evolution, and classification; vascular plants emphasized; lecture, library, laboratory, and field studies. - 453G.
 Dendrology (3).
-Prerequisites: BY 332.
-Identification, taxonomy, ecological characteristics, and distribution of important North American trees; one class period and one four-hour laboratory period per week; field trips. - 454G.
+Prerequisite: BY 101, 102, 103.
+Lecture, laboratory and field study.
+The identification, taxonomy, ecological characteristics, distribution and importance of trees native and ornamentals native to North America. - 454G.
 Tropical Biology (3).
 Prerequisites: BY 101, 102, 103, 104, and permission of instructor.
 An extensive field trip to study the flora and fauna of tropical regions.
 A written and oral report is required. - 455G.
 Plant Ecology (4).
 Prerequisite: BY 322 or 332.
 Major plant communities of the southeastern U.S. and their relationships with major abiotic features; autecological field studies of plant species and populations included; lecture, laboratory, library and field studies. - 458G.
 Herpetology (4).
 Prerequisite: BY 332.
 Recommended: BY 320.
 Taxonomy, ecology, physiology, and external anatomy of amphibians and reptiles; conservation and field methodology emphasized; lecture, laboratory and field studies. - 460G.
 Ichthyology (4).
 Prerequisite: BY 332.
 An overview of the evolution, ecology, behavior, physiology, and conservations of fishes.
 Preparation and presentation of an original library or lab/field research project required.
-Lecture, laboratory, and field study. - 473G.
-Advanced Cell Biology (4).
-Prerequisites: 373.
-Recommended: BY 322, CY 231, 232, 362, 363.
-A study of molecular aspects of cell structures and their functions using both descriptive and biochemical approaches.
-Lecture and laboratory. - 475G.
+Lecture, laboratory, and field study. - 464G.
+Wetland Ecosystems (4).
+Prerequisite: A course in ecology.
+A survey of families and species of wetland plants, including a review of their morphology, ecology, systematic, dynamics and function of individual species; extensive field work; research project; lecture, laboratory and field studies. - 475G.
 Economic Botany (4).
-Prerequisites: BY 322 or 332.
-Collection identification, culture and preservation of plants for illustration and utilization in the classroom and laboratory; two class periods and one laboratory period per week.
+Prerequisite: BY 322 or 332.
+Collection identification, culture and preservation of plants for illustration and utilization in the classroom and laboratory; two class periods and one laboratory period per week. - 476G.

-- 476G.
 Invertebrate Zoology (4).
 Prerequisite: BY 332.
 Systematics, ecology, physiology, and phylogentic relationships of invertebrate animals; lecture, laboratory, and field studies. - 477G.
 Cell and Tissue Culture (4).
 Prerequisites: BY 101, 102, 103, 104, 373, CY 105-108.
 Recommended: BY 322, 412, 431 and CY 231.
 Cell and Tissue Culture is an advanced biology course dealing with in vitro manipulation of cells, organs, and tissues; both solid and suspension culture and their application to biotechnology.
 Lecture and laboratory. - 479G.
 Plant Physiology (4).
 Prerequisite: BY 373; BY 451 recommended.
 Mineral nutrition, water relations, photosynthesis, metabolism and transport in vascular plants; lecture and laboratory. - 480G.
 Advanced Topics in Biology I (1).
-Prerequisites: BY 322 or 332 or 373.
+Prerequisite: BY 322 or 332 or 373.
 Lecture and discussion; topics to be posted in the Biology Department. - 481G.
 Advanced Topics in Biology II (1).
-Prerequisites: BY 322 or 332 or 373.
-Lecture and discussion; topics to be posted in the Biology Department. - 503.
-Special Problems in Biology (2).
-Special topics approved by instructor after consideration of student's background. - 504.
-Problems in Biology (1).
-Special topics approved by instructor after consideration of student's background. - 538.
-Community Ecology (4).
-This course addresses theoretical and applied issues at the community level.
-Topics include community structure/stability, trophic relations, population interactions, community dynamics, landscape ecology, and others.
-Discussion of primary literature will be a large part of this course.
-Lecture and lab. - 562.
-Symbiotic Associations (3).
-Prerequisites: BY 322, 332, 373 or equivalent and one 400 level organismal courses.
-Analysis of the nature and mechanism of symbiotic associations, including commensalism, mutualism, parasitism, that involve interactions between organisms. - 570.
-Seminar in Developmental Biology (2).
-Prerequisite: Permission of the instructor.
-Presentation, discussion, and analysis of recently published research in developmental biology of cells, tissues, and organ systems in plants, animals, or microbes; independent library research required. - 571.
-Seminar in Organismal Biology (2).
-Prerequisite: Permission of the instructor.
-Presentation, discussion, and analysis of recently published research focusing on specific groups of organisms; independent library research required.
+Prerequisite: BY 322 or 332 or 373.
+Lecture and discussion; topics to be posted in the Biology Department. - 521.
+Physiological Adaptations (3) Prerequisites: BY 434 or its equivalent.
+An in depth survey of selected topics in comparative physiology.
+Interactions between organisms and their environments will be examined with an emphasis on molecular and cellular adaptations.
+Phenotypic differences in adaptations will serve as a central theme for this course.
+The course is designed to expose students to the various topics through lecture, primary literature, and lab presentations/activities.